It’s the reason why our favourite players aren’t always the most talented or well-known on the roster.

 So, asides from three games with the CHL’s Dallas Black Hawks, Stan Smyl was in the NHL for good.

 But he never forgot what got him there in the first place.
-Never taking a shift off, Smyl became a formidable force on the ice, relentlessly retrieving pucks from corners and standing up for his teammates no matter the opponent.
+Never taking a shift off, Smyl relentlessly played his uncompromising style and battled hard in the corners no matter the opponent.

 Steamer wasn’t satisfied with merely being a grinding, physical player, however; he wanted to make a difference on the scoreboard as well.